kenanb/kenanb-blog/_posts/2024-01-06-encoding-diagram-attempt.md

 It is easy to visually confirm if there is an "extended" register code, because it should show up as a register that has a numeric name pattern from `R8*` to `R15*` instead of something like `RDX`.

-Remember, our assembly instruction was: `mov r8,rcx`.
-We can see the effect of `REX.W` being set, as 64-bit registers are used.
+Remember, our original instruction was `49 89 c8`, which is `mov r8,rcx`.
+- We can see the effect of `REX.W` being set, as 64-bit registers are used.
 - If we disassemble the version that has `REX.W` unset (`41 89 c8`), we get `mov r8d, ecx` which has 32-bit register operands.
 - And if we toggle `REX.B` instead (`48 89 c8`), we get `mov rax, rcx`, which replaced `r8` with `rax`.
 Register code for `rax` is 0, and register code for `r8` is 8.
 - We can also try to toggle `REX.R`, which is supposed to extend the `ModR/M.reg` slot.
 Disassembling `4d 89 c8` will give us `mov r8, r9`.
 So this time, `rcx` became `r9`.